Corporate plan 2023 / 2028 (2025 / 26 refresh)

 - Continue to replace street lighting with LED lanterns.

-- Develop a new county-wide tree planting map allowing us to plant thousands of new trees.
+- Develop a new County-wide tree planting map allowing us to plant thousands of new trees.

 - Continue to review the council transport fleet to maximise opportunities for use of a green fleet in line with its green fleet strategy.

-Net Zero Swansea by 2050
+Net Zero Swansea 2050

 - Collectively support the wider Swansea ambition, working alongside Climate Charter signatories, PSB, citizens, schools, businesses, community groups and environmental partners to help deliver the Welsh Government ambition of Net Zero Wales by 2050.